dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

             1. Else, throw a dynamic error.

     1. Else, the collection is a list or set:

+        1. If `spread` is not an instance of a class that implements `Iterable`, throw a dynamic exception.

         1. Evaluate `spread.iterator` to *iterator*.